PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/jenk_copysettings.png)

-This means we also copy the Github configuration the *infrastructure* pipeline automatically.
+This means we also copy the GitHub configuration the *infrastructure* pipeline automatically.
 It also means that the *Script Path* setting points to the `adderservice/Jenkinsfile` instead of `infrastructure/Jenkinsfile`.
 Let's navigate to the configuration screen for the *infrastructure* pipeline section and change the *Script Path* setting from *adderservice/Jenkinsfile* to *infrastructure/Jenkinsfile*.
 We can now manually trigger a build of our infrastructure pipeline.
 Once this is done we can inspect Kubernetes using the dashboard:

 ```
 $ minikube dashboard